How Much Do Silestone® Countertops Cost to Install in 2025?

 This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.

-Silestone® countertops cost $1,200 to $8,500, or $3,700 on average.
-They're sold in slabs, with standard sizes costing between $60 and $150 per square foot.
-You’ll spend more for thicker countertops or those larger than 40 square feet.
+Silestone® countertops range from $1,200 to $8,500, or $3,700 on average for most homeowners.
+They're sold in slabs, with standard sizes ranging from $60 to $150 per square foot.
 The top factors that influence the cost include local labor rates, the size and complexity of your project, and the quality of materials selected.
 Hiring a professional countertop installer helps ensure precise cutting, proper sealing, and expert installation.

 What Is Silestone®?